 I distinctly remember many nights as a young parent when worry and fear would grip my heart.
 I worried that I was being too hard or too easy on the kids.
 I worried about whether or not they’d grow up loving Jesus and wanting to serve Him.
 As they got older, I worried about their driving and the temptations they’d face in high school.
 The worst part was, on top of my worry, I felt guilty.
 I heard so many sermons on how worry was a sin.
 I didn’t want to worry.
 It just sort of attacked at random moments.

 What I needed wasn’t guilt over my worry.
 I needed a plan to combat my worry!

-We wonder, what will normal look like in our future?
-Will life ever go back to the way it was pre-pandemic?
 How do we navigate life with peace and nurture a calm spirit in these chaotic times?
 On top of everything you might be wrestling with guilt, wondering, “Why can’t I trust God?”